04 Nov

 The exhibition provides information about the various fields of research in easy-to-understand language and draws connections to the everyday lives of visitors, inviting them to reflect on biodiversity and science.
 A selfie station allows visitors to capture themselves in the exhibition and thus become part of the LMU community.

-Background to the exhibition
+Background information on the exhibition